-Earlier this year, Pam Allyn, the Executive Director of LitLife, a national organization specializing in innovative literacy education for schools and families, wrote an article entitled Storytelling Connects us All. [tweetmeme only_single=false http://www.URL.com]
+Pam Allyn, the Executive Director of LitLife, a national organization specializing in innovative literacy education for schools and families, wrote an article entitled Storytelling Connects us All.

 In her article, Allyn focuses on the importance of storytelling for the development of our children.
-Clinical psychologists and others might be interested in learning that research at the Yale Child Study Center shows that storytelling—especially between children and caregivers—is a key component of a person’s neurological development, and a skill that ultimately helps create a well-adjusted and resilient youth.
+Research at the Yale Child Study Center shows that storytelling is a key component of a person’s neurological development.
+And it is a skill that ultimately helps create a well-adjusted and resilient youth.

 But stories aren’t just for the young.
 As Allyn notes: